eneerge/Powershell-PCI-Compliance/README.md

+## Update: Looks like they removed their PCI Compliance audit file.
+This is likely because they have a PCI ASV module now.
+May update this to pass the checks shown there.

 # Powershell-PCI-Compliance
 This Powershell script can be used to configure the Local Security Policy on a Windows computer to meet PCI Compliance.
 This script implements settings checked by the Tenable Windows PCI Compliance 3.0 audit file (https://www.tenable.com/downloads/audit).